Mental health in India: Right to mental healthcare

 India made efforts to align its disability and mental health laws with the UN Convention on the Rights of Persons with Disabilities, visible in the passage of the Rights of Persons with Disabilities Act, 2016 and the Mental Healthcare Act, 2017.
 The Mental Healthcare Act states the rights of persons with mental illness, including the right to mental healthcare.
 Section 18 states that "Every person shall have a right to access mental healthcare and treatment from mental health services run or funded by the appropriate Government" and that "the right to access mental healthcare and treatment shall mean mental health services of affordable cost, of good quality, available in sufficient quantity, accessible geographically, without discrimination on the basis of gender, sex, sexual orientation, religion, culture, caste, social or political beliefs, class, disability or any other basis and provided in a manner that is acceptable to persons with mental illness and their families and care-givers."

 The Mental Healthcare Act addresses 96/175 (55.4%) of the WHO Checklist of Mental Health Legislation, the concordance increases to 68% when other relevant laws are considered.
 Low concordance areas include the rights of careers, competence and involuntary community treatment.

 Insurance to mental healthcare

 Section 21(4)A of the Mental Healthcare Act, 2017, provides that there should be no discrimination between mental illnesses and physical illness, and that every insurer shall make provision for medical insurance for treatment of mental illness on the same basis as is available for treatment of physical illness.
-However majority of insurance companies exclude large number of mental conditions from full coverage of the policy.
+However, the majority of insurance companies exclude large number of mental conditions from full coverage of the policy.